Pictured above: Red buckeye (Aesculus pavia) by Mary Keim. Click on terms for botanical definitions. View post as a PDF.

-Red buckeye typically flowers in late winter through spring.
+Red buckeye (Aesculus pavia) is a deciduous understory shrub or small tree that typically flowers in late winter through spring.
 It is one of the first of the red tubular flowering plants to bloom each year, and is an important food source for returning hummingbirds and butterflies.
 It occurs naturally in moist and calcareous hammocks, slope forests, and upland hardwood forests.

 Family: Sapindaceae (Soapberry family)

 Native range: Panhandle, north and central peninsula

 To see where natural populations of red buckeye have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Rich, moist soil, but can tolerate drier soils